JustWhit3/the-sonar-project/README.md

 <p align="center"><b>LogisticRegression</b></br></br><img src="https://github.com/JustWhit3/the-sonar-project/blob/main/img/modelling/learning_curves/accuracy/LogisticRegression.png"></p>

+The training and cross-validation accuracy are approaching each other the more the training samples.
+So, even increasing training examples, the situation will not improve much.
+Fit times will increase, but we will not obtain huge improvement on accuracy.

 <p align="center"><b>DecisionTreeClassifier</b></br></br><img src="https://github.com/JustWhit3/the-sonar-project/blob/main/img/modelling/learning_curves/accuracy/DecisionTreeClassifier.png"></p>

+The training score doesn’t change much by adding more examples.
+But the cross-validation score definitely does.
+This means that adding more examples over the ones we currently have is probably not required.

 <p align="center"><b>GaussianNB</b></br></br><img src="https://github.com/JustWhit3/the-sonar-project/blob/main/img/modelling/learning_curves/accuracy/GaussianNB.png"></p>

+The training score is very high at the beginning and slightly decreases and the cross-validation score is a bit low at the beginning and consistently increases.
+Both them are pretty good at the end.

 <p align="center"><b>KNeighborsClassifier</b></br></br><img src="https://github.com/JustWhit3/the-sonar-project/blob/main/img/modelling/learning_curves/accuracy/KNeighborsClassifier.png"></p>

+The training score doesn’t change much by adding more examples.
+But the cross-validation score definitely does.
+This means that adding more examples over the ones we currently have is probably not required.

 <p align="center"><b>LinearDiscriminantAnalysis</b></br></br><img src="https://github.com/JustWhit3/the-sonar-project/blob/main/img/modelling/learning_curves/accuracy/LinearDiscriminantAnalysis.png"></p>

+The training score is very high at the beginning and slightly decreases and the cross-validation score is a bit low at the beginning and consistently increases.
+Both them are pretty good at the end.

 <p align="center"><b>LogisticRegression</b></br></br><img src="https://github.com/JustWhit3/the-sonar-project/blob/main/img/modelling/learning_curves/accuracy/LogisticRegression.png"></p>

+The cross-validation score seems to increase with the number of training examples, so, probably, a larger number of samples could improve the accuracy.

 <p align="center"><b>RandomForestClassifier</b></br></br><img src="https://github.com/JustWhit3/the-sonar-project/blob/main/img/modelling/learning_curves/accuracy/RandomForestClassifier.png"></p>

+The training score doesn’t change much by adding more examples.
+But the cross-validation score definitely does.
+This means that adding more examples over the ones we currently have is probably not required.

 <p align="center"><b>SVC</b></br></br><img src="https://github.com/JustWhit3/the-sonar-project/blob/main/img/modelling/learning_curves/accuracy/SVC.png"></p>

+The training and cross-validation accuracy are approaching each other the more the training samples.
+So, even increasing training examples, the situation will not improve much.
+Fit times will increase, but we will not obtain huge improvement on accuracy.

 ## Algorithms fine-tuning